tkf/IPython.jl/README.md

 other REPL modes).
 For older versions of IPython, exiting IPython as usual (e.g., `ctrl-d`) brings you back to the Julia REPL.
 Re-entering IPython keeps the previous state.
 Use pre-defined `Main` object to access Julia namespace from IPython.
+Use `py"..."` string macro to access Python namespace from Julia.

 **Note:**
 First launch of IPython may be slow.